flenniken/collections/docs/overviews.md

 (other than AWS).

 Users login with an email and a password.
 You add and remove users manually.
-Admin users see debugging controls in the UI.

 [⬇ ────────](#Contents)

 # Service Worker

-The sw.ts is a Service Worker implementation that manages file caching.
+The sw typescript file is a Service Worker implementation that manages file caching.
 This enables the app to work offline and provides better performance.

-The service worker intercepts all HTTP/HTTPS requests, implements this caching logic, and maintains its own application cache separate from the browser's default cache.
+The service worker intercepts all HTTP/HTTPS requests and maintains its own application cache separate from the browser's default cache.

 It handles two main types of files differently: